sherry975-rxi/oral-exam/index.md

 ### Abstract

 Morality presents a complex challenge within society, encompassing a broad spectrum of ethical dilemmas and conflicting perspectives.
-This research focuses on three crucial aspects --blame assignment, moral reasoning, and moral incidents -- to explore real-life morality through insights gained from moral scenarios unfolding within the social media platform r/AmItheAsshole (AITA).
+This research focuses on three crucial aspects -- blame assignment, moral reasoning, and moral incidents -- to explore real-life morality through insights gained from moral scenarios unfolding within social media platforms.
 These scenarios involve interpersonal moral situations shared by authors and judgments provided by other users.

-By utilizing Natural Language Processing (NLP) technologies, this research integrates linguistic features and psychological theories to investigate the factors contributing to the likelihood of blame assignment.
+By adopting Natural Language Processing (NLP) technologies, we consider psychological theories and social commonsense with linguistic characteristics of the descriptive moral situations to explore how individuals perceive and respond to these situations.
+Through this comprehensive analysis, we aim to gain deeper insights into the intricate dynamics of real-life morality.

-The study reveals evidence of biases in social morality, where the allocation of blame is influenced by social identities.
-Moreover, the research examines the commonsense aspects of morality using data from AITA, with a focus on understanding the implicit moral reasoning conveyed in user comments regarding the appropriateness of an author's behavior.
+The study reveals evidence of biases in social morality, where blame assignment is influenced by social identities.
+Moreover, the research examines the commonsense aspects of morality, aiming to understand the implicit moral reasoning conveyed in user comments regarding the appropriateness of an author's behavior.
 The results indicate that moral responses are influenced by the social factors of both authors and commenters.
 Furthermore, the research delves into the most prominent ethical touchpoints within a post that attract attention and generate discussion among commenters.
 Through an analysis of linguistic patterns, the study reveals that specific portions of ethical points tend to receive more attention.
-Intriguingly, these portions share common elements across moral situations involving different topics.
+Intriguingly, these portions share common elements across moral situations involving different domains.

-Overall, this research offers computational approaches to address challenges related to morality, specifically in the areas of blame assignment, moral reasoning, and moral incidents.
-By leveraging NLP techniques, the thesis aims to contribute to psychological and social studies on morality by investigating real-life social situations, thereby providing valuable insights to inform laboratory-based research in this domain.
+Overall, this research offers innovative computational approaches to tackle challenges related to morality.
+By harnessing the power of NLP techniques, we aim to contribute to theoretical psychological and social computing studies on morality by delving into real-life social situations, providing valuable insights to inform research in this domain.

 <hr />